Penn Graduate Community-Engaged Research Mentorship

 Graduate Mentee:

-Thandi Lyew, PhD student in Annenberg School for Communication
+Thandi Lyew, doctoral student in Annenberg

 Project Title: Engaging the Community to Develop a Routine-Based Intervention for Adolescents